By Susan Heitler — Written on May 15, 2021

 2. Shift the focus back to yourself.

-For example, writing, “I want them to stop being so messy and to clean up after themselves” focuses on your spouse.
-Writing, “I want to find a way to make the spaces I spend time in, like the kitchen and our living room, to be more neat and orderly" focuses on yourself.
+For example, “I want them to stop being so messy and to clean up after themselves” focuses on your spouse.
+Whereas, “I want to find a way to make the spaces I spend time in, like the kitchen and our living room, to be more neat and orderly" focuses on yourself.

 Attempts to change your partner only invite defensiveness.
 That strategy will get you nowhere.

-Instead, use your energy to figure out what you want and then what you might do differently to get it, becoming "self-centered" in the best possible sense.
+Instead, use your energy to figure out what you want and what you might do differently to get it, becoming "self-centered" in the best possible sense.
 When spouses look at what they might do differently to get what they want, they make progress toward saving the relationship.

 3. Cut out the negativity.